2 min read

 Source: You Don't Need An MBA by Alicia McKay, p.79

 Different decisions will require different things.
 Some decisions will need robust scoring of technical alternatives.
 Some will need qualitative research and consultation.
-Others will need your intuition, your courage, or a collective gut feeling.
+Others will need your intuition, courage, or a collective gut feeling.

 Good decisions contain action